The Man Next Door (2010 film): Synopsis

 A story that exposes a clash between neighbors, and how these neighbors deal with their differences.
 The movie opens with a scene of a sledge hammer creating a hole on a wall that serves as a divider between the houses of two men.
 On one side of the screen is pure darkness, while light sheds through the hole on the wall on the other side.
 This contrast of light and darkness symbolizes the two different worlds of the protagonists.
-Leonardo (Rafael Spregelburd) is a rich and successful designer with a passion for architecture.
+Leonardo (Rafael Spregelburd) is a rich and successful designer.
 On the other hand, Victor (Daniel Aráoz) is a used car salesman who is rough around the edges.
 The conflict of the movie arises when Leonardo discovers that Victor is building a window on the dividing wall.
 Leonardo claims that this window is illegal and that it violates his privacy because it is openly facing his living room; however, Victor declares that he just needs a little bit of sunlight, which Leonardo has received plenty of in his glass home.
 Throughout the movie, the men argue back and forth about the window and the problem seems irresolvable.